 LET’S ALL KEEP MOVING FOR CEREBRAL PALSY

-As a virtual event, STEPtember is a fun and safe way to boost health, happiness, and teamwork, wherever you choose to participate from.
-And with our new STEPtember trainers on board to help you achieve your fundraising and health goals, there’s never been a better time to step up!
+As a virtual event, STEPtember is a fun, safe way to boost health, happiness, and teamwork, no matter where you are.
+With our STEPtember trainers on board to help you achieve your fundraising and health goals, there’s never been a better time to step up!

 Learn what motivates them, find what motivates you, and learn more about Cerebral Palsy Alliance Research Foundation’s incredible work.
-You make that work possible when you step up and you’re help changing what possible means for cerebral palsy.
+And when you raise funds while you move, you're making a difference for people with cerebral palsy.

 THE FACES OF CP

 There are 18 million people living in the world with cerebral palsy.
 That's 18 million stories to share with you.

 Here are just a few...

 Thomas Laughlin is a member of Cerebral Palsy Alliance Research Foundation's Council of Governors and he has been an enthusiastic team leader during STEPtember for several years through his job at Kirkland & Ellis.
 STEPtember has a deeper meaning for him and his wife Caitlin because their daughter, Elizabeth, has cerebral palsy.
 She has pushed past so many expectations that doctors placed on her, and she motivates Thomas and Caitlin to raise as much as they can and move as much as they can all STEPtember long.
 They want everyone to know that every dollar makes a difference — and that discoveries made by cerebral palsy researchers can potentially help people with other disabilities, too.

 Karen Baird is one of Nexstar's most energized STEPtember champions.
 Her stepson, Tyler, has cerebral palsy and he's her biggest motivation throughout STEPtember, and she loves the way the challenge brings people together and gets them moving for a cause that's so close to her heart.
 She sets her sights high and she hopes you will, too.